Writing and publishing

 Essays

-I keep thinking about using hypertext as a medium.
+Around the turn of the millennium I started thinking about using hypertext as a medium.
 And I do mean thinking about.
-For now, to view a future hypertext piece as (warning) one long page of ordinary text (that might have <link> inserted here and there), click on one of these essays—the nearest term I can find to describe them—below:
+For now, to view a future hypertext piece as (warning) one long page of ordinary text (that might have <link> inserted here and there), these essays—the nearest term I can find to describe them—would be a starting-point:

 New media